A Basement Home Theater

 The first viewing tests were done using the living room wall behind the sofa.
 The best location for a screen would be kitty-corner on the other side of the living room permitting viewing from both the sofa and through a hallway from another room.
 But a ceiling mount for the projector would interfere with a light fixture.
 Soon the idea of a separate theater room came to mind.
 It was probably just as well that we did not wait for the next generation projectors (Sanyo 'Z4 and Panasonic '700) as we would then not have gotten started on the theater room construction as quickly.

-These projectors are also categorically called "front projectors" to distinguish them from (box like) rear projection TV sets.
+These projectors were also categorically called "front projectors" to distinguish them from (box like) rear projection TV sets.
 One requirement common to all front projectors is a darkened room, just as is needed for a Super 8 projector or a slide projector.

 We will not argue with the idea that cropping the sides of a wide screen movie picture to better fill a not so wide screen violates the theater experience.
 This "pan and scan" cropping has also been done for 16mm and 8mm film versions of wide screen movies as produced for home showing.